gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Overview and vocabulary

 - Requirements

 - Guidelines

 - Sector-specific guidelines

 #pagebreak()

 == ISO/IEC 27001

-ISO 27001 is a management standard initially designed for the certification of organizations.
+#underline[ISO 27001] is a management standard initially designed
+for the certification of organizations.
 It's composed by:

 - Certification Audit

 - Qualified individuals to develop and maintain an ISMS

 - Obtaining certifications (third-party assessments) to enhance the value

-- It can be mapped easily to meet ISF SOGP, provoding a far more detailed description of the controls able to satisfy requirements
+- It can be mapped easily to meet ISF SOGP, providing a far more detailed description of the controls able to satisfy requirements

 == ISO/IEC 27002

 It provides the broadest treatment of ISMS topics in the ISO 27000 series and allows for selection of controls for ISMS.

 - Allows to choose the controls needed to satisfy ISMS requirements